Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.A.2.1 The provider pays salaries based on market rates and never below the sectoral minimum wage.

-The provider should pay employees at a wage that is sufficient to provide minimally satisfactory living conditions for the employee in the location where s/he lives.
-This means compensation is based on market rates and at least complies with the national or local sector minimum wage.
+Providers should pay employees’ salaries that are sufficient to provide minimally satisfactory living conditions in the location where they live.
+Salaries should be based on market rates and at least comply with the national sector minimum wage.

 Scoring guidance